 So, What Color Should I Wrap my Business Vehicle?

+What color should I wrap my business vehicle?
 Combining uncomplimentary colors detracts from the appearance of the vehicle.
 For example, a dark vehicle with a dark background and dark text — will be hard to read.
 Green on a red background, red on blue, or yellow on white, all contrast poorly.
 This makes your brand hard to see.
 When ordering a new vehicle to be wrapped, it may be best to choose a contrasting color, such as a white vehicle, if your logo and lettering are blue.
-This way, you can get a partial wrap, which is less costly than a complete vehicle wrap.
+This way, you can get a partial wrap, which is less than a full vehicle wrap.
 If your existing vehicle and your logo are non-contrasting colors, a full wrap may provide good contrast.

 Another method is to outline letters and logos in contrasting colors; if your vehicle and logo are both blue, outline the logo and text in white.

 Placing text on a busy background could make the copy unreadable.
 If the background is a crazy quilt of digital images, the text can be lost in them.
-Another consideration is how colors are perceived.
+What color should I wrap my business vehicle?
+A big part of the equation is how colors are perceived.